hakopako/openapi-cli-tool/README.md

 ## Resolve

-Display an API specification which is resolved multi-file API specification via $ref pointers.
+Display an API specification which is resolved from  a multi-file API specification via $ref pointers.

 ```
 Usage: openapi-cli-tool resolve [OPTIONS] METHOD PATH FILE_PATH